HouseJoJo/housejojo/README.md

 <h3 align="center">Dedicated programmer trying to make the world a more efficient place.</h3>
 <h4 align="center">I'm a goal oriented individual, who tends to work on multiple projects at a time!
 I'm a very flexible person, most of my projects start with an idea/goal.</h4>

-- 🧑‍💻 Currently working on **Discord Bot implementation of GPT-3** https://github.com/HouseJoJo/datbot_2.0_GPT
+- 🧑‍💻 Currently working on **Building a Good JavaScript Foundation!**

 - 🌱 I’m currently learning **GPT 3.0 API, Webscrapping, Interactive JavaScript!**